Is Tipping the Dealer in Live Blackjack a Good Idea?

-Dealer tipping is now possible at both landbased and online casinos that offer live streamed table games like roulette, baccarat, and blackjack.
-Some casino patrons resort to this practice when seeking to show they are satisfied with the level of service they have received.
-You may find this surprising but tipping is one of the most controversial and hotly debated topics among blackjack players.
+Dealer tipping is now possible at both land-based and online casinos that offer live-streamed table games such as roulette, baccarat, and blackjack.
+Some casino patrons resort to this practice to show they are satisfied with the level of service they have received.
+You may find this surprising, but tipping is one of the most controversial and hotly debated topics among blackjack players.

-If you do wish to indulge in the practice, however, it is important to know when, and more importantly, how much it is appropriate to tip.
+If you do wish to indulge in the practice, however, it is important to know when to tip and, more importantly, how much is appropriate.
 But before we delve into the answers to these questions, let’s examine the differences between tipping blackjack dealers in brick-and-mortar and online casinos.

 Tipping in Live Dealer Blackjack vs. Tipping in Landbased Casinos

-The way to go about tipping depends on whether you are playing at terrestrial casinos or are joining the live dealers remotely from the comfort of your home.
-Either way, it is important to do it according to the corresponding rules of etiquette or else you risk spoiling your entire experience.
+How you tip depends on whether you are playing at a brick-and-mortar casino or joining live dealers remotely from home.
+Either way, follow proper etiquette or you risk spoiling the entire experience.

 Tipping at Landbased Blackjack Tables